About OBS Studio

 We recommend running at least a couple of test streams ahead of your live event, to make sure you’re happy with how everything works.
 Vito automatically saves a copy of the stream file to the admin area of your hub so that you can watch it back afterwards.

 To test your OBS Studio livestream in Vito, first check that you’ve entered the correct livestream key for your hub.
-Then head to the admin area of your Vito hub and navigate to Content > Livestream.
-You’ll want to make sure the video player is hidden if there are already participants in the hub.
-This way you can run a test without them seeing.
+Then open up your hub and enter Admin mode.

 For more general tips on running a livestream, including what to do before, during and after, check our ultimate guide to livestreaming.